 In order to get the job done in a professional manner, we recommend you to take accurate measurements, to mark the cut lines on the grooved plywood with a pencil and to make the cuts with a jigsaw.

 Continue the project by installing the exterior siding to the sides of the shed.
 After aligning the pieces of plywood at all ends, we recommend you to insert 1 1/4″ finishing nails into the framing.
 Make sure the nails are galvanized, to protect them against rust.
+The plywood sheets are 48″ wide, so you could just center it to the frame, or cut a strip to cover everything.

 Cut the opposite piece of siding to the right dimensions and lock them into place with finishing nails.
 Male sure there are no gaps between the sheets of siding.